rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 ## Curse of indirection

 That's a fair bit of indirection just to allow API users to configure some options.
-I don't know about you, but multi-layered higher order functions hurt my tiny brain.
+I don't know about you, but multi-layered higher-order functions hurt my brain.
 It's quite slow as well.

-All this complexity could've been avoided if Go allowed default arguments in functions.
-Your configuration factory could just set the default values from the keyword arguments and allow the users to override the desired options while calling the function.
+All this complexity could have been avoided if Go allowed default arguments in functions.
+Your configuration factory could simply grab the default values from the keyword arguments and pass them to the underlying struct.
+The idea that supporting default arguments in functions would lead to a parameter explosion seems unfounded, especially when the alternative requires gymnastics like the functional option pattern.

-Also, the multiple layers of indirection hurt API discoverability.
-While calling the factory, your users need to know which package-scoped function they'll need to call to override some configuration attribute.
-Hovering your IDE's cursor over the return value of the factory function isn't much helpful since the the modifier functions live in the package level.
+Also, the multiple layers of indirection hinder API discoverability.
+Trying to discover modifier functions by hovering your cursor over the factory function's return value in the IDE won't be very helpful, as these functions are defined at the package level.

-So if you need to configure multiple structs in this manner, their respective package level modifier makes it even harder for the user to know which function they'll need to use to update certain configuration attribute.
+So, if you need to configure multiple structs in this manner, the explosion of their respective package-level modifiers make it even harder for the user to know which function they'll need to use to update a certain configuration attribute.

 Recently, I've spontaneously stumbled upon a fluent-style API to manage configurations that doesn't require so many layers of indirection.
 Let's call it the dysfunctional options pattern.

 ## Dysfunctional options pattern

+The idea is quite similar to how the API with functional options pattern is constructed.
+Here's the complete implementation:

 ```go
 package src